Police arrest more students charged with hazing at UNH

 In addition to 10 people named on June 10, the following members of the Sigma Alpha Epsilon fraternity face charges of student hazing:

-Matthew Achin, 20, of Mansfield, Massachusetts; Brendan Akpan, 21, of Springfield, New Hampshire; Nikolaos Beka, 19, of Shrewsbury, Massachusetts; Nikolas Boruvka, 20, of Westwood, Massachusetts; Joseph Cleary, 20, of Plymouth, New Hampshire; Jason Crocker, 19, of Malden, Massachusetts; Sean Demarkis, 20, of Beverly, Massachusetts; Michael Dutton, 20, of Andover, Massachusetts; Anthony Gionta, 19, of Baldwin Place, New York; Tucker Guard, 20, of Marion, Massachusetts; Patrick Haney, 20, of Andover, Massachusetts; Matthew Harding, 20, of Lexington, Massachusetts; Charlie Kavanaugh, 19, of Sudburn, Massachusetts; Thomas Langlois, 20, of Windham, New Hampshire; Nore Mendes, 19, of Weymouth, Massachusetts; Edward Murray, 21, of Weymouth, Massachusetts; Christopher Pacios, 19, of Northborough, Massachusetts; Samuel Patterson, 20, of Avon, Connecticut; Tyler Prout, 19, of Grafton, Massachusetts; Matthew Ray, 18, of Sudbury, Massachusetts; Ryan Resiner, 18, of Bedford, New Hampshire; SImon Roy, 20, of Portsmouth, Rhode Island; Kevin Russell, 19, of Ashland, Massachusetts; Matthew Smeltzer, 20, of Harwich, Massachusetts; Joshua Tobin, 18, of Bedford, Massachusetts; and Austin Wackrow, 19, of Woburn, Massachusetts will be arraigned on July 13.
+Matthew Achin, 20, Mansfield, Massachusetts; Sean Demarkis, 20, Beverley, Massachusetts; Michael Dutton, 20, Andover, Massachusetts; Patrick Haney, 20, Andover, Massachusetts; Matthew Harding, 20, Lexington, Massachusetts; Edward Murray, 21, Weymouth, Massachusetts; Ryan Reisner, 18, Bedford, New Hampshire; Seth Burdick, 19, South Hampton, New Hampshire; Benjamin Chase, 18, Hampton, New Hampshire; Robert Doherty, 19, Wolfeboro, New Hampshire; Daniel Fachiol, 21, Hampden, Maine; Charles Farrah, 20, Grafton, Massachusetts; Robert Hardy, 21, Atkinson, New Hampshire; Oliver Jaques, 19, Auburn, Maine; Gabriel Kwan, 21, Winchester, Massachusetts; Mason Steele, 19, Williston, Vermont; Colby Travis, 19, Pelham, New Hampshire; Brendan Akpan, 21, Springfield, New Hampshire; Nikolaos Beka, 19, Shrewsbury, Massachusetts; Nikolas Boruvka, 20, Westwood, Massachusetts; Joseph Cleary, 20, Plymouth, New Hampshire; Jason Crocker, 19, Malden, Massachusetts; Anthony Gionta, 19, Baldwin Place, New York; Tucker Guard, 20, Marion, Massachusetts; Charlie Kavanagh, 19, Sudbury, Massachusetts; Thomas Langlois, 20, Windham, New Hampshire; Nore Mendes, 19, Weymouth, Massachusetts; Christopher Pacios, 19, Northborough, Massachusetts; Samuel Patterson, 20, Avon, Connecticut; Tyler Prout, 19, Grafton, Massachusetts; Matthew Ray, 18, Sudbury, Massachusetts; Simon Roy, 20, Portsmouth, Rhode Island; Kevin Russell, 19, Ashland, Massachusetts; Matthew Smeltzer, 20, Harwich, Massachusetts; Joshua Tobin, 18, Bedford, New Hampshire; and Austin Wackrow, 19, Woburn, Massachusetts, will be arraigned on July 13.

 Cameron Avila, 19, of Beverly, Massachusetts; Ryan Burkett, 20, of South Easton, Massachusetts; Brennan Hynes, 18, of Bradford, Connecticut; Patrick Stafstrom, 20, of Cromwell, Connecticut; and Beau Vernet, 20, of Lexington, Massachusetts will be arraigned on Aug.
 10.